andrei1058/docs/docs/BedWars1058/compatibility.md

 * **1.15 - 1.15.2** (v1_15_R1)
 * **1.16 - 1.16.3** (v1_16_R1/2)

-## Java Versions
+## Minimum Java Versions
-Java 11 or newer is required for BedWars1058 since Version 22.7 Java 8 or newer is required for BedWars1058 below Version 22.3.4
+Java 11 or newer is required for BedWars1058 Version 22.7 and newer Java 8 or newer is required for BedWars1058 Version 22.3.4 and older

 ## Recommended Java Versions
 We recommend using Java 17 or newer when possible